UV index and UV dose: varying Sun-Earth distance

 D_0the average distance, the correction factor is:f(D) = ( D / D_0 ) ^2This factor is computed with Kepler's first law from the date of the measurement and from the perihelion date and the eccentricity of the Earths orbit for the measurement year (the perihelion is the point in the Earths orbit where it is closest to the Sun).

 The latter two are determined from a table of the Earth perihelion data for the years 1901-2100 (the source is discussed below), where the eccentricity is 1 minus the distance at perihelion -- see the two graphs below.
 The value of

 f(D)varies between about 1.034 on 3 Jan. and about 0.967 on 3 July.

-f(D)to have no error, i.e.~that the elleptiticy of the Earths orbit is very well.
+f(D)has no error, i.e. that the perihelion of the Earths orbit is known very well.

 data product contact: Jos van Geffen & Michiel van Weele & Ronald van der A